tarini-mi7/Credit_Risk_Analysis/README.md

 The models were run and then evaluated for performance and accuracy at predicting credit risk.

 ## Results
-In examining the results we will look at the Balanced Accuracy Score as well as the Imbalanced Classification Report (ICR) from each model.
+In examining the results, we will look at the Balanced Accuracy Score as well as the Imbalanced Classification Report (ICR) from each model.
 Of particular interest in the ICR are two figures from the "f1" (F-score) column - the number from the bottom "avg / total" row, as well as the f-score from the "high risk" row, since we're primarily interested in our ability to detect high credit risk individuals.

 The following results are presented in ascending levels of performance, based on their Balanced Accuracy Scores, starting with the worst-performing model and moving to the best.